Gimi818/JobOffers/README.md

 # JobOffers
 ## Web application to help find first job
--A  application that gives the opportunity to search offert jobs for junior developers.
+A  application that gives the opportunity to search offert jobs for junior developers.
 The main function of the application is to retrieve data from a remote server and save to a database with a job search function.
 This project uses modular monolithic application architecture with elements of hexagonal.
 I used a nosql database because mongodb works best for fast writing and reading of simple data.